TaitoUnited/taito-cli/www/README.md

 Add Taito CLI support for any technology by implementing a Taito CLI plugin.
 Create custom commands and share them with your colleagues as Taito CLI extensions.
 Implement project specific Taito CLI commands with npm, make or pipenv.

-Already supported: (AWS), (Azure), Google Cloud, (Digital Ocean), Kubernetes, Helm, Docker Compose, (Serverless Framework), PostgreSQL, MySQL, Sqitch, Terraform, (Ansible), and many more!
+Already supported: AWS, (Azure), Google Cloud, (Digital Ocean), Kubernetes, Helm, Docker Compose, (Serverless Framework), PostgreSQL, MySQL, Sqitch, Terraform, (Ansible), and many more!

 #### All tools included